Local support sought for Kashiwazaki-Kariwa nuclear plant restart

 Yoshifumi Murase, commissioner of the industry ministry's Agency for Natural Resources and Energy, handed the governor a document stating the central government's policy of taking procedures carefully to restart nuclear reactors that meet the regulatory standards while obtaining the understanding of local communities.

-"Compared with the western Japan area, where nuclear reactors have been restarted, the supply-demand situation for electricity in the eastern Japan area remains severe," Murase told the head of Niigata Prefecture.

 The Jan.
-1 earthquake in the Noto Peninsula in Ishikawa Prefecture, a Niigata neighbor, "has triggered a sense of anxiety" among Niigata residents, Hanazumi said, adding that his prefecture will closely examine the government's efforts to secure safe evacuation routes in the event of an emergency.
+1 earthquake in the Noto Peninsula in Ishikawa Prefecture, a Niigata neighbor, "has triggered a sense of anxiety" among Niigata residents, Hanazumi said, calling for further efforts to secure safe evacuation routes in the event of an emergency.

+The governor said he wants to discuss the envisaged restart of the reactors while taking into account the central government's work to ensure safe evacuations.

+The commissioner replied that measures to evacuate locals safely and respond to emergencies appropriately will be considered based on the lessons from the Noto quake as soon as possible, so that the government can explain them to the prefecture.

+Kashiwazaki Mayor Masahiro Sakurai said the city will support the reactivation of the two reactors on condition that decommissioning plans for some of the No. 1 to No. 5 reactors of the plant are presented.

+Kariwa Mayor Hiroo Shinada expressed his understanding about the government's nuclear power policy, aimed at ensuring stable energy supply.

-Last December, the Nuclear Regulation Authority lifted a de facto ban on the operations of the Kashiwazaki-Kariwa plant in Niigata imposed for a series of flaws in the facility's antiterrorism measures.
+The Nuclear Regulation Authority last December lifted a de facto ban on the operations of the Kashiwazaki-Kariwa plant imposed for a series of flaws in the facility's antiterrorism measures.

 The focal point is whether local consent can be obtained for the restart of the plant.